 In 1964, a progressive group of men and women united to establish an academic institution that would break new ground in educational excellence and community service.
-Three years later, NSU served a student body of 17 from one building.
-Today, Nova Southeastern University enters its 38th year of existence from a position of strength as the largest independent university in Florida, and the 12th largest independent, not-for-profit institution in the United States, with more than 73,000 alumni and 19,000 students enrolled.
+Today, Nova Southeastern University enters its 39th year of existence from a position of strength as the largest independent institution of higher education in the Southeast, with over 74,000 alumni and more than 21,000 students enrolled.